-E. Summer Session
+F. Summer Session

 The summer session for SCALE students will occur following Period 4 and before the commencement of Period 5.
-SCALE students are required to complete a minimum of 6 units during the summer session comprised of a 2-unit independent study paper based on the legal profession and an additional 4+ units consisting of at least one of the following options:
+SCALE students are required to complete a minimum of 6 units during the summer session comprised of the 2-unit course Independent Study: The Profession and an additional 4+ units consisting of at least one of the following options:

-- participate in the traditional summer externship program; - take at least one Southwestern summer session course; or - participate in a Southwestern summer abroad program or non-Southwestern ABAapproved summer abroad program.
+- participating in the summer externship program; - taking at least one Southwestern summer session course; or - participating in a Southwestern summer-abroad program or non-Southwestern ABA-approved summer-abroad program.

-A maximum of eight units may be taken in the summer session by a SCALE student, absent special permission granted by the Associate Dean for SCALE.
-Grades earned during the SCALE summer session will be part of the SCALE Period 5 term GPA and included in any academic standing calculations completed at the end of Period 5.
-These grades will also be part of the student's cumulative GPA calculation.
+SCALE students may take a maximum of eight units in the summer session, absent special permission granted by the Associate Dean for SCALE.
+For the purpose of academic standing calculations, grades earned during the SCALE summer session will be part of the SCALE Period 5 term GPA.
+Academic standing calculations are calculated at the end of Period 5.
+Grades earned during the SCALE summer session will also be part of the student's cumulative GPA calculation.